janzenz/vscode-break-from-comma/README.md

 ## Known Issues

+It doesn't support multi select at the moment so feel free to submit your PRs.

 For any bugs and feature requests please open an issue.
 For code contributions please create a pull request.
 Enjoy!

 ## Release Notes